-For 1908-1909 History F will be offered.
+Course F will be offered for 1909-10.

-G. AMERICAN CIVIL GOVERNMENT.-This course is designed to give a knowledge of the National Constitution; to study the workings of National, State, and municipal governments, and to discuss current events and present political problems.
+G. AMERICAN CIVIL GOVERNMENT. - This course is designed to give a knowledge of the Constitution; to study the workings of national, state, and municipal government, and to discuss current events.

-The work is based upon Ashley's American Federal State, and Bryce's American Commonwealth.
-The students are taught to follow the debates in Congress in the Congressional Record, and the current happenings of world politics are discussed in class.
+The work is based upon Ashby's American Federal State, and Bryce's American Commonwealth.
+The Congressional Record is used to follow debates in Congress.